uclid-org/uclid-api/README.rst

 UCLID5 Python API
 =====

-    UCLID5 Python API

 The official repository for the UCLID5 Python API.

 Making Changes & Contributing
 =============================

+See `CONTRIBUTING.rst` for more information on how to contribute to this project.

-This project uses `pre-commit`_, please make sure to install it before making any changes::
+Note that this project uses `pre-commit`, please make sure to install it before making any changes::

     pip install pre-commit